-head of media (adobe campus leader) at the folkestone academy
+head of media (education trainer) at the folkestone academy

 Posted on Mar 5, 2014 by Tony Bolder Latest activity: Apr 16, 2014

 Having viewed or at least made good use of some of the professional Development courses and the resources here, I find that creativity has no real definition applicable to it.
 I tend to think that creativity is a subjective area of individualistic approaches.
 We all (in education) want to apply a high level of creativity to our students work, and get them to understand just what they need to do to achieve a creative level, that would facilitate further development in their chosen subject area.
 But how can we define just what creativity really is?